Skip to main content

 • Collaboratively designed - co-designed with staff and students to ensure fit-for-purpose questions and protocols that consider potential bias, accountability and confidentiality, and promote constructive and respectful feedback.

-• Streamlined - replacing the Unit of Study (USS) and Feedback for Teachers (FFT) survey with an institutional survey to support improvement, decision-making, and recognition of teaching.
+• Streamlined - replacing the Unit of Study (USS) and potentially the Feedback for Teachers (FFT) survey with an institutional survey to support improvement, decision-making, and recognition of teaching.

 Objectives